 Please let us know the operating status of your senior center by filling out this survey.
 You can fill it out more than once if the operating status of your center changes.

-The below chart indicates the results of this survey as of 3/24/20.
-The responses in order are “Center is closed with some staff reporting, limited programs offered”, “Center is closed, no staff reporting”, and “Center is open with limited programs”.
+The below chart indicates the results of this survey as of 5/15/20.
+The responses in order are 76.92% reporting “the center is closed with some staff reporting, limited programs offered”, 18.93% report “the center is closed, no staff reporting” and 4.14% report that the “center is open with limited programs”.
 Please take the survey again if the operating status of your center changes.

 Resources for the latest Coronavirus news